 Fuel and hydrate properly

-I'm not a dietitian or nutrition professional, so I hesitate to give blanket advice on fueling properly before and during runs.
+I'm not a dietitian or nutrition professional, so I hesitate to give blanket advice on fuelling properly before and during runs.
 Everyone is different, and what works for someone else might not work for you.
-Therefore, it's best to use trial and error to determine what keeps you most energized on a run.
+Therefore, it's best to use trial and error to determine what keeps you most energised on a run.

 Hydration, on the other hand, is arguably more important to focus on, especially since most runners could probably stand to be drinking more water both on and off a run.
 Here in Houston, my other must-have piece of gear is a handheld water bottle for hydration, which I take with me on runs of any distance in the summer months.
 I'll usually fill it up and freeze it overnight, as it'll melt down to ice-cold water fairly quickly once I get moving.
 If I'm on a run lasting longer than an hour, I'll most definitely be stopping to refill it at a water fountain more than once.